 Bladder removal surgery (cystectomy) - Mayo Clinic Cystectomy (sis-TEK-tuh-me) is a surgery to remove the urinary bladder Removing the whole bladder is called a radical cystectomy This most often includes removal of the prostate and seminal vesicles or the uterus, ovaries, fallopian tubes and part of the vagina

-Cystectomy (Bladder Removal): Procedure Results A cystectomy is the full or partial removal of your bladder, often to treat cancer Risks include bleeding and infection Recovery may take several weeks to months
+Cystectomy (Bladder Removal): Procedure Results A cystectomy is the full or partial removal of your bladder Surgeons most often recommend it to treat bladder cancer If they remove your entire bladder, they’ll create a new way for urine to leave your body Risks include bleeding, infection and sexual side effects Recovery may take several weeks to months What is a cystectomy?

 Cystectomy - Wikipedia A radical cystectomy is most commonly performed for cancer that has invaded into the muscle of the bladder In a radical cystectomy the bladder is removed along with surrounding lymph nodes (lymph node dissection) and other organs that contain cancer